Last reviewed on 1st September 2023 by Martin Alexander (Mortgage Advisor)

 Speak to a specialist mortgage advisor

-If you’re on maternity leave and would like a mortgage, you can make an enquiry and a specialist will contact you.
-Mortgage always vary, so without understanding your circumstances, it’s difficult to know what the best route to mortgage would be.
-Make an enquiry today and an advisor can help you get started.
+Mortgages always vary, so without understanding your circumstances, it’s difficult to know what the best route to a mortgage would be.
+Speak to an advisor to help you get started.

 About the author